 Gotta go–I’ve got a lecture about disease and death to deliver this morning!

-5 Responses to “Life, death, and early America”
+5 thoughts on “Life, death, and early America”

 Having been fascinated with the wars of the roses for years, I’m totally stoked about this discovery.

 I’m obsessed with this story.

 My work lies in three different disciplines.
 I saw many examples of interdisciplinary work; some of it brilliant.

 Welcome to the club (and I mean it).

 I’ve been seeing notices of this on the internets.
 Is this all confirmed and stuff?
 If so: way cool.